 The ROM is located at the corner of Bloor Street West and Queen’s Park.
 On the west, it borders the Philosopher’s Walk.
 It is a picturesque path that winds along with the many campus buildings and was once a natural waterway.
 If you happen to visit the museum, make sure to check it out.

-There is also a subway (metro) station right outside of the same name.
-It is by far my favourite station as it is designed to look like the exhibits.
+There is also a subway (metro) station right outside with the same name.
+It is my favourite station as it is designed to look like an exhibit.
 When I went to school here, I often got off at the station.
 The Royal Ontario Museum is also nearby Yorkville, a pretty upscale area of Toronto.
 Here you might catch a glimpse of a celebrity, especially if you are here during the TIFF – a pretty impressive film festival.

 The museum has undergone several expansions and renovations over the years.
-One of the most impactful and controversial was completed in 2007.
+One of the most impactful and controversial changes was completed in 2007.
 What is known as the Michael Lee-Chin Crystal caused quite the stir when it was first unveiled.

 Michael generously donated $30 million to the ROM and got the extension named after him.
 The design, however, is by architect Daniel Libeskind.
 The submission was selected from a list of 50 finalists.
 Fun fact: Libeskind first sketched the design on a napkin.
 It plays on the many crystal displays at the museum.

 When it was finally completed, many were divided as to its appeal.
 To some, it was amazing.
 To others, it was an aberration.
 I must say, I didn’t love it at first, but then it grew on me.

 Like any other museum, the ROM has several permanent collections.
 One of my favourites is the one with dinosaurs.
 I also love ancient Egypt.
-When I was a kid my mom took me to many museums and plays.
+When I was a kid, my mom took me to many museums and plays.
 I thought it would be fun to take my niece Avery with me.
 Since she’s five, she’s not been to a museum yet.